 Once you’ve removed them from the oven and brushed them with more sauce, serve them right away with some ranch dressing, leftover hot sauce, or just by themselves.

-I think the tempeh is a little more “chicken-y,” as far as texture and flavor are concerned (and don’t worry, the sauce and baking process get rid of that sort of bitter tempeh flavor, it ends up being pretty neutral), but the cauliflower is sort of awesome as its own thing – I could totally see these as a fun party appetizer or side dish.
+I think the tempeh is a little more “chicken-y,” as far as texture and flavor are concerned (and don’t worry, the sauce and baking process get rid of that sort of bitter tempeh flavor — it ends up being pretty neutral), but the cauliflower is sort of awesome as its own thing.
+I could totally see these as a fun party appetizer or side dish.
 Just don’t try to tell people it’s chicken, they’ll be on to you pretty quick since it looks exactly like cauliflower!

-EDIT: I tried these again using the same breading technique but instead of doing a 50/50 oil to buffalo sauce mixture, just using 100% buffalo sauce with no oil at all – and they were really good!
+I tried making this recipe again using the same breading technique but instead of doing a 50/50 oil to buffalo sauce mixture, just using 100% buffalo sauce with no oil at all – and they were really good!
 Obviously a little more spicy than the other ones, but Frank’s isn’t too terribly spicy so I think most people would like them just fine.
 If you’re avoiding oil or trying to eat low fat, please try them this way, it’s a great way to make a snack that feels decadent but is actually pretty healthy!

 Vegan Buffalo Wings